Furrman/ArchidektProxyPrinter/README.md

 ## Usage

-Call ArchidektProxyPrinter from command liner with one of the following options:
+Call ArchidektProxyPrinter file (can have .exe extension) from command liner with one of the following options:

     -- deck-file-path  <String>
     -- deck-id  <String>